Every Minnesota dead animal question, answered

 How much does dead raccoon removal cost in Minnesota?

-Outdoor dead raccoon removal (yard, driveway, under deck) in Minnesota runs $95-$250.
-Indoor recoveries (attic, walls, garage) run $200-$600 because they require access cuts, sanitize work, and entry-point assessment.
+Dead raccoon removal in Minnesota falls in the small-animal range: $300-$400.
+Outdoor pickups (yard, driveway, under deck) are at the low end; attic, wall, and garage extractions run higher because they require access cuts, sanitizing, and entry-point assessment.
 Raccoon is a rabies-vector species per MDH — handled with PPE on every recovery.

 How much does dead deer removal cost in Minnesota?

-Dead deer removal in Minnesota runs $200-$400 for typical adult white-tail (150-250 lbs).
-Larger bucks or difficult-access locations (steep terrain, brush) can run up to $500.
+Dead deer removal in Minnesota runs $600-$1,000 for a typical adult white-tail (150-250 lbs); larger bucks or difficult-access locations (steep terrain, brush) can run higher.
 The price includes winch + tarp recovery, the Minnesota Board of Animal Health-compliant disposal, and site cleanup to prevent scavenger draw.
 Peak season is the Oct-Dec rut + January post-rut.

 What's the cheapest dead animal removal service in Minnesota?

-Small outdoor recoveries (dead bird, small rodent, dead opossum in yard) start at $75-$95.
+Small outdoor recoveries (dead bird, small rodent, opossum in the yard) are the low end of the small-animal range, starting around $150.
 Costs go up with size (deer, large carcass), location (indoor, attic, walls), species (rabies-vector requires PPE protocols), and odor remediation needs (skunk musk, decomposed indoor carcass).
 All quotes flat-rate on the initial phone call — no per-hour billing.

 Is dead animal pickup free in Minnesota?